Assuming you have never worked with rust, you will first need to install some tooling. The standard approach is to use

 cosmwasm-examples repo and try out an existing simple escrow contract.
 First clone the repo and try to build the wasm bundle:

-# get the code git clone https://github.com/CosmWasm/cosmwasm-examples cd cosmwasm-examples/escrow # compile the wasm contract with stable toolchain rustup default stable cargo wasm
+# get the code git clone https://github.com/CosmWasm/cosmwasm-examples git checkout escrow-0.4.0 cd cosmwasm-examples/escrow # compile the wasm contract with stable toolchain rustup default stable cargo wasm

 After this compiles, it should produce a file in

-ls -l should show around 1.5MB.
-This is a release build, but not stripped of all unneeded code (we get to shrinking it in the next section, for now just ensure it is there).
+ls -l should show around 2MB.
+This is a release build, but not stripped of all unneeded code.
+To produce a much smaller

 Let's try running the unit tests: